 Jane Sawyer draws on a blend of contemporary design, craft practice and conceptual curiosity.
 She eschews categorisation as her versatile ceramic objects often inhabit a territory in between all the above.
 Whether engaging the tactile sense through a humble tea cup or the visual sense through sculptural pieces and installations, fluidity, movement and a keen interest in materiality are her pathways for an overriding interest in the object as a catalyst for connection and meaning.

 "Jane Sawyer has created a language of form and colour that makes a virtue of humility.
 Though she maintains a Japanese rigour in her work, she breaks certain traditions attached to materials."

-"These teasing vessels are finely balanced between awkwardness and elegance, indolence and vitality, playfulness and solemnity.
+"Sawyer's teasing vessels are finely balanced between awkwardness and elegance, indolence and vitality, playfulness and solemnity.
 They are forever in a state of becoming".
-Peter Timms, catalogue essay, 2007
+Peter Timms, 2007

 "These pots contain humour, playing with the viewer/user, inviting (them) to touch and consider the nature of the material and the relationship of the shape to the human body."
 Shannon Garson, 2008